Anushakasiraboina/AnushaKasiraboina/README.md

 # 👋 About Me

-I'm **Kasiraboina Anusha**, a **Packaged App Development Associate at Accenture** with a strong interest in **Java Backend Development** and **Enterprise Application Development**.
+I'm **Kasiraboina Anusha**, a **Packaged App Development Associate at Accenture** with a strong interest in Java backend development and enterprise applications.

-I enjoy building scalable backend systems, developing RESTful APIs, working with relational databases, and writing clean, maintainable code.
+I enjoy building REST APIs using Spring Boot, designing scalable backend systems, and working with relational databases.
+Through hands-on projects, I have gained practical experience in developing RESTful APIs, implementing layered architectures, integrating databases with Spring Data JPA, and writing clean, maintainable Java applications.

-My projects focus on Java, Spring Boot, REST APIs, multithreading, testing, and backend architecture.

-Currently, I'm strengthening my knowledge in **Spring Boot, Microservices, Docker, Azure, and System Design** while continuing to build enterprise-grade applications.
+I'm currently expanding my knowledge of Microservices, Azure, and System Design.

 ### 🚀 Open To